-Recommendations focused on the need for planning and negotiating before the placement started to ensure that all concerned derived the maximum benefit.
-Careful consideration of the aims of the employers, graduates and undergraduates and HEIs could result in a placement experience that was could make an identifiable contribution to the long-term development of all concerned, but more investment of time and resources is required in order to ensure that what is essentially an extremely innovative approach to the management of labour market change can be implemented piecemeal.
+Recommendations focussed on the need for planning and negotiating before the placement started to ensure that all concerned derived the maximum benefit.
+It was felt that there was not a 'one size fits all' solution to placements, but that careful consideration of the aims of the employers, graduates and undergraduates and HEIs could result in a placement experience that was felt to make an identifiable contribution to the long-term development of all concerned.